SiliconLabsSoftware/zephyr-silabs/README.md

 quality assurance of releases for Silicon Labs platforms.

 Silicon Labs is committed to an upstream-first development methodology.
-We strive to keep the number of patches applied in Silicon Labs SDK for Zephyr down by basing the downstream release on upstream stable releases.
+We strive to keep the number of patches applied in Simplicity SDK for Zephyr down by basing the downstream release on upstream stable releases.

 [project-members]: https://zephyrproject.org/project-members/